-HS202 Michigan History
+HS202 Michigan History 3 CR

 This course introduces students to the general history of the State of Michigan from its days as a territory of the nation of France, then Britain, and finally as a territory, and subsequently a state of the United States of America.
-Course offered On Campus and Online.
-Prerequisites: EN111, CS112 or CS105.
+Prerequisites: EN111 and CS112.
+Course offered on campus and online.

-HS212 American Government I
+HS212 American Government I 4 CR

 This course is a study of the processes and functions of national government.
 It includes a study of Federalism, political parties, Constitutional principles, and the role of the citizen.
 It will also examine the ongoing relationship between the Federal government and the Indian tribes.
-Course offered On Campus and Online.
+Prerequisites: CS112 and EN111.
+Course offered on campus and online.